odewahn/docker-jumpstart/boot2docker.md

 You can find [Mac](http://docs.docker.com/installation/mac/) and [Windows](http://docs.docker.com/installation/windows/) installation instructions on the Docker's [documentation site](http://docs.docker.com/).
 Since both Docker and boot2docker are changing so rapidly, rather than describe the steps here, I've provided an overview of the key steps so that you'll understand what's happening.

-First you download a packaged version of the app, either as a .pkg (for a Mac) or an EXE (for Windows).
+First you'll download the installation package, either as a .pkg (for a Mac) or an EXE (for Windows).
 Next, you run the install procedure, which will install the boot2docker command line tool as well  [VirtualBox](https://www.virtualbox.org/), a free tool from Oracle that allows your computer to run virtual machines.

 Once the basic tools are installed, you're ready to create the box by running *boot2docker init*.
 (Think of this as purchasing a new computer.)
 This will create a new Linux "box" called "boot2docker-vm" on your machine that has Docker installed, as well as configure some of the basic things you'll need to communicate with it from your host.
 Here's an example: